JetBrains-Research/KEEPs/NOTES.md

 ## June 6

 To discuss:
-- Concern: Introduction of union error types can introduce common unions internally (Is the compiler read for it?)
+- Concern: Introduction of union error types can introduce common unions internally (Is the compiler ready for it?)

 To think:
 - Will error types form a separate hierarchy?